1jour1vin

 purity

-"We love many vintages at Gault & Millau, and this classic, pure and beautifully expressive 2013 is one of them.
-The nose is very beautiful, blending notes of chalk and citrus essences.
-On the palate, the bubbles are subtle and the wine is racy, taut and chalky, without ever becoming austere.
-It pairs well with seafood, scallops, and fine fish.
-A very fine Cramant."(Le Guide Des Vins Gault & Millau)
+“We love many vintages at Gault & Millau, and this 2013—classic, pure, and beautifully expressive—is one of them.
+The nose is lovely, blending notes of chalk and citrus.
+On the palate, the bubbles are subtle and the wine is racy, taut, and chalky, without ever veering into austerity.
+You can pair it with seafood, scallops, and fine fish.
+A truly beautiful Cramant.”(The Gault & Millau Wine Guide)

-Buy your Bonnaire Champagnes at the best price in a private sale!
+Buy Bonnaire Champagnes at the best price in a private sale!

 Rated site